Dispelling the myths about cervical cancer

 Cervical Cancer Myths #1: It is not common, it can never happen to me

 Cervical cancer is the second most common cancer affecting women worldwide, with approximately 500,000 new cases diagnosed annually and around 270,000 deaths attributed to cervical cancer each year.3 In Singapore, cervical cancer is the 10th most common cancer among women.1

 A total of 911 new cases of cervical cancer were diagnosed from 2008-2012 and 360 deaths were reported for the same period.1

 Thus, it is best to do all you can to protect yourself from getting infected.

-Myth #2: I am not at risk of cervical cancer as there is no history of such a disease in my family
+Cervical Cancer Myths #2: I am not at risk as there is no history of such a disease in my family

 There are still some women all around the world who choose not to get screened for cervical cancer because they believe that they are not at risk because they have no family history of the disease.